sheltermanager/asm3/doc/manual/paymentprocessors.rst

 .. image:: images/processor_4_emailrec.png

 Once payment has been completed, the system will automatically update the received date on the payment record.
-It will also deduct any fee that the processor has charged from the payment (if there are multiple payments for this receipt number then the fee is deducted from just the first payment instead of all payments).

-This is done so that the amount recorded in the accounts and shown on the payment reflects the money you actually received.
+If you have the option on to create matching accounting transactions for received payments, a transaction will be written at this point.
+If you have configured an expense account for transaction fees, a transaction will be written to deduct the fee and send it to the expense account.

 .. image:: images/processor_5_recpay.png